CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia.md

     return x.d
 end

-# We CAN NOT use a dot product because we have DataFrames NO arrays!
+# We CAN NOT use a dot product because we have DataFrames NOT arrays!
 # In the function, 'n' is the number of the columns in the dataset.
 @everywhere function distance(df_data::DataFrame, df_clas::DataFrame, n::Int)
     d = 0.0;